nickangtc/spot-the-difference/README.md

 # Spot the difference

 A web version of the classic Spot the Difference arcade game.
+Demo on [gh-pages](https://nickangtc.github.io/spot-the-difference/).

 Created as first individual project at General Assembly’s Web Development Immersive course.